Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Related Post: Review of We Were the Lucky Ones

-After The Nightingale, consider reading The Alice Network by Kate Quinn or Lilac Girls by Martha Hall Kelly.
-These novels offer compelling stories set during WWII, filled with women’s resilience and courage.
+If you read and loved The Nightingale by Kristin Hannah, consider reading The Alice Network by Kate Quinn or Lilac Girls by Martha Hall Kelly.
+These novels also offer compelling women’s stories set during WWII.

 Save This Post Form